Chamonix, Haute-Savoie tourism & sightseeing

-Chamonix the town has a history dating back 500 years, and whilst the town has grown it has retained a real alpine charm and wandering through the town is a real pleasure.
-More than most ski resorts, you do get some sense of history from staying in Chamonix and there are some traditional buildings in the centre.
+Chamonix has a history dating back 500 years, and more than most ski resorts, you do get some sense of history from staying in Chamonix and there are some traditional buildings in the centre.

 Another excursion is to take the Montenvers - Mer de Glace railway from Chamonix to the Sea of Ice.
 A grotto is cut into the heart of the glacier each year allowing you to stand right inside the glacier.
 There is also an exhibition showing the best of the crystals found on the slopes of Mont Blanc.

-Another particularly impressive view of the mountain (weather permitting) is from Nid d'Aigle (Eagle's nest) - a viewpoint reached by tram from Le Fayet, west of Chamonix.
+Another particularly impressive view of Mont Blanc (weather permitting) is from Nid d'Aigle (Eagle's nest), a viewpoint reached by tram from Le Fayet, west of Chamonix.

 The first luxury hotel was built in 1816 and summertime tourism gradually increased.
 A real surge in tourism came with the opening of larger roads to Chamonix and the railway.

 The first ever Winter Olympics took place in Chamonix in 1924.
 There followed the construction of a number of ski-lifts and cable cars including those of des Glaciers, de Planpraz, de Brevent, de l'Aiguille du Midi and de la Flegere.
 The winter ski-season at Chamonix took off.

 The building of the Mont Blanc tunnel at Chamonix also makes this an important crossing point for tourists into and out of Italy.